SophieDufrane/redeemit-platform/README.md

 - **Pagination for Catalogue Home**
   - Implement pagination in the catalogue home page to enhance user experience when browsing a large selection of gift cards.

-These improvements would enhance the platform’s **efficiency and usability**, offering a more complete **employee recognition experience**.
+- **Admin Analytics Dashboard**
+  - A data-driven insights panel for tracking redemptions, employee engagement, and points distribution.

 ## 4. Technology

 ### **4.1.
 Languages**

-- **Python** – Used for backend logic and database interactions.
+- **Python** – For backend logic and database interactions.
-- **HTML** – PProvides the structure and content of the web pages, utilising a templating language.
+- **HTML** – Provides the structure and content of the web pages, utilising a templating language.
 - **CSS** – Handles the styling and layout.
-- **JavaScript** – Enables interactive elements, specifically for displaying Django messages.
+- **JavaScript** – Enables interactive elements, in this project specifically for displaying Django messages.

 ---

 ### **4.2.
 Frameworks & Librairies**

+- **Bootstrap 5** – Used for responsive design and styling components.
 - **Django** – The main web framework used for handling authentication, database management, and routing.
-- **Bootstrap 5** – Used for responsive design and styling components.
 - **Django Allauth** – Handles user authentication, login, logout, and account management.
+- **dj-database-url** – Simplifies PostgreSQL database configuration via environment variables.
 - **PostgreSQL** – The database storing all user profiles, rewards, and transactions.
-- **dj-database-url** – Simplifies PostgreSQL database configuration via environment variables.
 - **psycopg2** – A PostgreSQL adapter allowing Django to interact with the database.
 - **Cloudinary** – Used for storing and managing media files.
 - **Whitenoise** – Enables serving static files in production.